Neuroplasticity and rewiring your brain.

 [00:35:44] We talk about that a lot though.
 Dr. Merzenich because you know I often hear people say you know now 50 is the new 40 and 60 the new 45.

 [00:35:56] So I feel like we’re actually making some progress in changing the stereotype as to what you’re supposed to do when you get to 65 which in Australia is the retirement age.
 People are going I’m not going to stop working because I get to 65.
-They’re looking for other things to occupy their time with and I think that’s a really good way to combat you know early onset dementia or Alzheimer’s or those types of things.
+They’re looking for other things to occupy their time with and I think that’s a really good way to combat you know early-onset dementia or Alzheimer’s or those types of things.

 DR Merzenich: [00:36:22] I agree.
 I think of beyond that.
 Let’s really your brain is really asking you to do is lead a life or continuous new learning.
 It’s asking you to continue to continuously elaborate your skills and abilities not to go into retreat.

-[00:36:38] It’s asking you to be continuously active and lively and not not moving onto the path and just taking it easy.
-You know it’s asking you to remain engaged and interested and with your eyes wide open and you are you know smiling and enjoying the world in front of you and asking you to basically maintain your connectedness with the world.
+[00:36:38] It’s asking you to be continuously active and lively and not moving onto the path and just taking it easy.
+You know it’s asking you to remain engaged and interested and with your eyes, wide open and you are you know smiling and enjoying the world in front of you and asking you to basically maintain your connectedness with the world.

 Bill: [00:37:01] Yeah fantastic as we get to the end of the interview.
 When I met you earlier this year at I can change my brain in Melbourne in Australia.
 I pulled you aside for a moment or two and we spoke about general anesthetic.
-The reason why I’m interested in the topic of John anesthetic is because I experienced a second surgery about 18 months after my brain injury and after the brain surgery and when I woke from surgery the deficits on my left side the numbness the motor sensory the motor neurons and the sensory neurons.
+The reason why I’m interested in the topic of John anesthetic is because I experienced a second surgery about 18 months after my brain injury and after the brain surgery and when I woke from surgery the deficits on my left side the numbness the motor-sensory the motor neurons and the sensory neurons.
 The deficits had increased and the numbness was worse and it was a big challenge to sort of understand what was happening to me and I asked a lot of people a lot of questions including my doctors and nobody could really give me any.

-[00:37:58] Of course of course I need definitive answer but I came to the understanding from some of the stuff that I studied and researched online that potentially anesthetic can influence the ageing of the brain especially after brain surgery.
+[00:37:58] Of course of course I need definitive answer but I came to the understanding from some of the stuff that I studied and researched online that potentially anesthetic can influence the aging of the brain especially after brain surgery.
 [00:38:12] Can you give us some insight into how it is that anesthetic causes some challenges in those areas and is there some work being done to help combat that.

 DR Merzenich: [00:38:22] We’ve been extremely interested in this because they’re rich variety of conditions in which that and some of them in which the brain is injured in surgical procedures or by natural a whole variety of natural disasters or commonly people just go into surgery for whatever reason maybe it’s operation on their kidney or their heart or their whatever then they go into the ICU after surgery and as a consequence of this their brain takes a big hit they’re very substantially impaired cognitively and in fact if you go into surgery go into the ICU spend a day or two or three in the ICU and when you’re out of it when you’re hallucinating and when you’re that this is a manifestation of damage to what’s called the blood brain barrier [00:39:14] it’s a manifestation of the fact that the brain normally keeps the blood compartment sealed off from the brain tissues themselves.
 [8.5]